Murray Harbour Kayak Cleanup

 August 24th, 2019, 9:00 AM - 2:00 PM

 Infrastructure / Site Cleanup

-Come spend the day cleaning up Murray Harbour Island with the Nature Conservancy of Canada, the PEI Island Nature Trust and other partner organizations!
+Come spend the day cleaning up Murray Harbour Islands with the Nature Conservancy of Canada, and the PEI Island Nature Trust!
 We will be kayaking over to the beautiful islands (Thomas, Herring, Gordon, and Reynolds) and picking up marine debris that accumulates on the shores and threatens the marine wildlife.

 If you’d like to carpool to the event, please click here to add your car or join a ride going to the event.